Advising and Support

 Students can also access Counselling Services in the University Centre on the 3rd floor.

 The Cultural Diversity Advisor provides advising and support for students who are racially or culturally diverse, including students who self-identify as Black, People of Colour, or identify as racialized and/or as an ethnic or cultural minority.
 Learn more.

 Global Pre-Arrival Support Advisor (GPS Advisor)

 The Global Pre-Arrival Support Advisor (GPS Advisor) supports new international students from the point of offer through to semester one.
 Learn more.

 International Student Advisors

-The International Student Advisors provide advising and immigration support for all international undergraduate and graduate students looking to transition on U of G campus and life in Canada.
+The International Student Advisors provide advising and immigration support for all international undergraduate and graduate students looking to transition to life on the U of G campus and in Canada.
 Learn more.

 Indigenous Student Advisor